 How to make a payment:

-Please note that each invoice that you have received has a date which indicates when it is due.
+Please note that each invoice that you have received has a date which indicates when it is due, unless there is a separate “Due Date” box that also appears on the invoice, in which case the date in the “Due Date” box will be the due date of the invoice.
 Please remit payment at your earliest convenience to make sure that we receive your payment in a timely manner.
-The invoice also includes a link to a secure site where you can go to pay for your invoice using the credit or debit card, or through your bank via electronic transfer.
+The invoice also includes a link, a blue colored button labeled “View & Pay” at the very bottom of the e-Mail to which the invoice is attached.
+Clicking on this blue button will take you to a secure site where you can pay for your invoice using the credit or debit card which will cost you 4% of the amount being paid, or through your bank via electronic transfer which is free of any fees.
 Alternatively, you can pay by cash, Money Order, Cashier’s Check, or personal check.

 Below is more information about each payment method: